adamparz/2024-mini/assignment/exercise01.md

 1. what are the "max_bright" and "min_bright" values you found?

+We found "max_bright" to be 850 and "min_bright" to be 220 respectively.
+We did switch the values in our code because we were not sure about the whole "night light" thing, and interpreted max_bright etc as in the instructions with 100% and 0% duty cycle for min_bright.

 ## Notes

 Pico MicroPython time.sleep() doesn't error for negative values even though such are obviously incorrect--it is undefined for a system to sleep for negative time.